curif/cumulus-tv-m3u8-loader/README.md

 ## Configuration

 Modify src/config.py.
-Change the configuration to point to your m3u8 online providers o files in your filesystem.
+Change the configuration to point to your m3u8 online providers or files in your filesystem.
 Define the outputs as needed.

 ## run